openshift/enhancements/enhancements/kubelet/virtualization-higher-workload-density.md

 not be able to run well.

-Thus, in order to protect the `system.slice` and ensure that the nodes infrastructure health is prioritized over workload health, the agent is reconfiguring the `system.slice` and setting `memory.swap.max=0` to prevent any system service within from swapping.
+Thus, in order to protect the `system.slice` and ensure that the nodes infrastructure health is prioritized over workload health, Machine Config is used to configure `memory.swap.max` to zero on the system slice parent cgroup.
+The configuration is done via systemd for the sake of consistency.

-###### Preventing SWAP traffic I/O saturation
+* Preventing SWAP traffic I/O saturation

 One risk of heavy swapping is to saturate the disk bus with swap traffic, potentially preventing other processes from performing I/O.

-In order to ensure that system services are able to perform I/O, the agent is configuring `io.latency=50` for the `system.slice` in order to ensure that it's I/O requests are prioritized over any other slice.
+In order to ensure that system services are able to perform I/O, the machine config is configuring `io.latency=50` for the `system.slice` in order to ensure that its I/O requests are prioritized over any other slice.
 This is, because by default, no other slice is configured to have `io.latency` set.

-###### Critical workload protection

-Even critical pod workloads are run in burstable QoS class pods.
-However, swapping can lead to increased latencies and response times.
-For example, if a critical pod is depending on `LivenessProbe`s, then these checks can start to fail, once the pod is starting to swap.

-This is undesirable and can put a node or a cluster (i.e. if a critical Operator is affected) at risk.

-Therefore, at **General Availability** time they will not be eligible to swap.
-This is aligned with the upstream behavior.

-In order to prevent this problem, swap will be selectively disabled for pod using the two well-known [critical `priorityClass`es]:

-* `system-cluster-critical`
-* `system-node-critical`

-###### Node memory pressure handling

-Dealing with memory pressure on a node is differentiating the TP fom GA.

-* **Technology Preview** - `memory.high` is set on the `kubepods.slice`
-  in order to force the node to swap, once the `kubepods.slice` memory is filling up.
-Only once swap is full, the system will cross `memory.high` and trigger soft evictions.

-  * Pro
-    * Simple to achieve.
-  * Con
-    * A lot of memory pressure has to be present in order to trigger soft eviction.
-    * Once `memory.high` is reached, the whole `kubepods.slice` is throttled and cannot allocate memory, which might lead to applications crashing.

-* **General Availability** - Memory-based soft eviction is going to be disabled, in favor of enabling swap-based hard evictions, based on new swap traffic and swap utilization eviction metrics.

-  * Pro
-    * Eviction on the basis of swap pressure, not only memory pressure.
-    * [LLN] applies, because all pods share the nodes memory
-  * Con
-    * Swap-based evictions are made through a 3rd party container, which means it has to be done through an API-initiated eviction.

-###### Node memory reduction
+#### Hypervisor/OS level assistance

-Swap (with wasp or kube swap) are mechanisms in order to increase the virtual address space, this is required in order to reduce the likelihood for workloads to OOM significantly.
+Swap allows us to increase the virtual address space.
+This is required in order to reduce the likelihood for workloads to OOM significantly.

 Besides _increasing_ the virtual address space, there are two